 Rigid tapping eliminates the cost of special tap holders since taps can be held in drill collet holders.
 The spindle is accurately synchronized with the Z-axis feed, thereby producing threads as accurately as a lead screw tapper.
-Rigid tapping eliminates the pullout and distortion of the first thread that occurs on all spring compression/tension devices and tapping heads.
+No side forces are generated on the flanks of the threads and tighter thread tolerances are produced.
+Rigid tapping also eliminates the pullout and distortion of the first thread that occurs on all spring compression/tension devices and tapping heads.
+While this is not usually a problem on medium to coarse threads, small diameter, fine pitch or soft material tapped holes can have their last thread damaged when the tap pops out of the hole.
 You can also re-tap a hole without cross-threading, provided the tap and Z depths have not been changed.
 Rigid tapping is used with canned cycles G74 and G84.
 Example: